OWASP/samm/v2.0/beta/o-operational-management.md

 - Option 4

 #### Notes
+explain "reliably protocoled" ? what about integrity/availability ?
+cover data retention ??
+cover data offshoring?
+depends on organization compliance obligations (link with P&C) need for more concrete SW related use cases / examples

 ## Maturity 3
 ### Activity
 Compliance to the data protection policy is regularly checked/audited.
-There are measures ensuring timely detection of non-functional data protection mechanisms (e.g., regular delete jobs).
+There are measures ensuring timely detection of broken data protection mechanisms (e.g., regular delete jobs).

 ### Maturity Questions
 #### Q 1